bluehalo/phx-tools/CONTRIBUTING.md

 ### Commit messages

-We are trying something new, and we want to use lerna to generate change logs for us automatically.
+We want to use lerna to generate change logs for us automatically.
 In order for this to work correctly, we need to follow the [conventional commit standard](https://www.conventionalcommits.org/).
 We prefer you use this messages when committing but if not, we will try to reformat them when we merge your PR's into this format.

 ## Creating a new package